-Welcome to the Origami lesson of crafting a CX oriented company filled with active strength and vigour on driving an organization towards its potential victory.
+Welcome to the Origami lesson of crafting a company with great CX initiatives filled with active strength and vigour on driving an organization towards its potential victory.

 All you need is some paper and some skill.